 If there was a moment that kicked off the fantasy adaptation craze that has produced everything from Game of Thrones to the Marvel Cinematic Universe, it was the Lord of the Rings trilogy.
 The fairly faithful feature film adaptation of author J.R.R.
 Tolkien’s seminal classic took swords and sorcery out of the realm of nerds and into the mainstream in 2001.
-Fast-forward a couple decades when big-budget streaming shows became all the rage, a small-screen series based on Tolkien’s works was inevitable, and Amazon Studios stepped up to the plate to make it happen.
-Now, after a year and a half of filming, Amazon’s Lord Of The Rings series has wrapped production, and fans finally have a first look at the upcoming show.
+Fast-forward a couple of decades when big-budget streaming shows became all the rage, a small-screen series based on Tolkien’s works was inevitable, and Amazon Studios stepped up to the plate to make it happen.
+After a year and a half of filming, Amazon’s Lord Of The Rings series has wrapped production, and fans finally have a first look at the upcoming show.

-Amazon’s new series follows the template laid out by the feature films that came before it.
+Amazon’s new series follows the template laid out by the feature films before it.
 The series was filmed in New Zealand and will almost certainly stick to the same visual style as the movies.
 But although it shares the same world as the story of the One Ring, Amazon’s show is based on a different part of Tolkien’s lore.

-The original trilogy most people know takes place during what is known as “the end of the Third Age,” when the departure of the Elves led to the rise of man to rule Middle-earth.
+The original trilogy most people know takes place during what is known as “the end of the Third Age,” when the Elves' departure led to the rise of man to rule Middle-earth.
 Amazon’s series will take several thousand years earlier, in the Second Age.
 The end of the Second Age, when Sauron and his One Ring were defeated by Isildur taking up his father’s sword, is well documented in the LOTR films.
 But what came before it — the rise of Númenor, the Rings of Power, and the early wars of the Rings — is not.
 That’s the stuff that the TV show will cover.

 Here’s what else we know about the series:

 Lord of the Rings: The Rings of Power Trailer